 What does it take to run a sophisticated data science organization?
 What are some of the things that need to be on your mind as you scale to a repeatable, high-throughput data science machine?
 The two videos below provide two perspectives.

-Erik Andrejko, VP of Science at The Climate Corporation, has spent a number of years focused on this problem, building and growing multi-disciplinary data science teams.
+Michael Li, Founder and President of the Data Science Incubator has spent a number of years focused on this problem, building and growing multi-disciplinary data science teams.

-In the video below, Erik discusses what it takes to continue building world-class data science teams.
-He also discusses the practice of data science, the scaling of organizations, and key components and best practices of a data science project.
+In the video below, Michael discusses what it takes to continue building world-class data science and AI teams.
+He also discusses the practice of data science, the scaling of organizations, key components and best practices of a data science project and building a data-driven culture in your organization.

 Through working with companies ranging from agile startups to the Fortune 500, we have been able to curate use cases and learnings from these organizations about the challenges and successes of growing data science teams.